 - Select the Theme Park

-Choose between Disney’s Magic Kingdom, EPCOT, Hollywood Studios or Animal Kingdom theme parks.
-Remember, you can only choose one park per day.
+Choose between Disney’s Magic Kingdom, EPCOT, Hollywood Studios, or Animal Kingdom theme parks.
+Remember, you can only choose one park per day, but you can visit a second park later if you have the park hopping option on your ticket.

 - Review your Park Reservation Details, Agree to Terms and Conditions, and Confirm